Atlanta Beltline: Northside Trail

 The Trust for Public Land, a national non-profit, partnered with the Atlanta Beltline project and acquired 33 properties, totaling 1,300 acres.
 These properties will increase Atlanta's green space by nearly 40%.

 MARTA connections

-The Beltline will be connected to MARTA's first bus rapid transit (BRT) line.
-The line is currently under construction and is scheduled to be completed in 2025 with revenue service beginning in late 2025.
-The 5 mi line will run from downtown Atlanta, through Summerhill, and end at the Beltline.
-The BRT line named the "MARTA Rapid Summerhill", will utilize new 60-foot articulated electric buses.
+The Beltline connects to the Rapid A-Line, MARTA's first bus rapid transit (BRT) line.
+The 5 mi line runs from downtown Atlanta, through Summerhill, and ends at the Beltline.
+The line will utilize new 60-foot articulated electric buses.

-In July 2023, the federal government provided a $25 million grant to construct 2.2 mi of BeltLine trails between the Lindbergh Center station and Armour Yards area.
-This northeast trail expansion would connect a MARTA transit station to the Beltline for the first time.
+In July 2023, the federal government provided a $25 million grant to construct 2.2 mi of Beltline trails between Lindbergh Center station and Armour Yard.
+This northeast trail expansion would connect a MARTA rail station to the Beltline for the first time.

+There are plans to build infill stations at four points along the Beltline with Krog Street/Hulsey Yards on the Eastside Trail, Joseph E. Boone Boulevard on the Westside Trail, Murphy Crossing on the Southside Trail, and Armour Yard on the Northside Trail.

 Transit

 The 22 mi light rail streetcar component of the Beltline plan was originally developed in 1999 as the central focus of a master's thesis by Georgia Tech student Ryan Gravel.
 The vision has expanded to include trails, parks and greenspace, streetscapes, public art, affordable housing, economic development, environmental sustainability, and historic preservation.
 In summer 2012, there was a referendum on whether a 1-cent sales tax (SPLOST) should be implemented to fund traffic and road improvements.
 If approved, the tax would have funded several streetcar routes along portions of the Beltline trail and connections to MARTA stations and the Downtown Loop streetcar.
 The sales tax did not pass.

 In 2016, City of Atlanta voters passed the More MARTA sales tax, providing $1.3 billion for the expansion of transit.
 In 2019, MARTA's Board of Directors adopted the program implementation plan for More MARTA funds, including the expansion of the existing Atlanta Streetcar tracks to the Atlanta Beltline corridor via the Streetcar East Extension) and the Streetcar West Extension.
 Also included in the funding are Beltline Northeast LRT, Beltline Southwest LRT, and Beltline Southeast LRT.
 In March 2025, Atlanta mayor Andre Dickens reversed his position and withdrew support from starting the Beltline rail at the popular Eastside Trail, in the lead-up to his re-election campaign.